LWSS/McDota/README.md

 * There is a very rare tcmalloc bug I have encountered that will just crash your game.
 I can't seem to reproduce it when it happens.
 * Sometimes the UI will not open on the first time, I think I have fixed this, but if this happens to you, check the console and just try again.
 * Debug builds do not unload
+* SELinux might cause a problem with hardhooks

 ## Credits
 LWSS(me) - Founder

 [praydog](https://github.com/praydog) - His [research](http://praydog.com/index.php/2015/06/24/an-analysis-of-the-source-2-engine-part-1-the-schema-system/) into the SchemaSystem helped me especially when I was starting the project.

+[subhook](https://github.com/Zeex/subhook) - I Use a modified version of this library to do the Hard Hooks used for GC msgs ( changing .code section )

 ## License
 GPL3 -